Back to the COPC Blog

 a.
 Data Verification

-In the above example, the team reviewing the data should investigate the data point circled in red.
+In the example below, the team reviewing the data should investigate the data point circled in red.
 It does not follow the pattern and was likely supposed to be 94% service level but was entered as 54%.

 b.
 Metric and Target Review

-Make sure to review each metric and establish targets to understand performance.
-Avoid frequent changes to these targets but address them when circumstances change, or they become less meaningful.
+Review each metric and establish targets to understand performance.
+Avoid frequent changes to these targets, but address them when circumstances change or they become less meaningful.

 For example, when adding a new product that requires program support, where interactions related to this product are frequent but brief, it may be necessary to adjust the average handle time (AHT) target to accommodate this change.
 Likewise, if recent enhancements have led to the issue resolution metric surpassing the target by 15%, the target has lost its significance and should be raised accordingly.